fradethiago86/fradethiago86/README.md

 - 👋 Hi, I’m @fradethiago86
-- 👀 I’m interested in music, piano, singing, guitars, codify, sports.
+- 👀 I’m interested in music, piano, singing, guitars, to code, sports.
 - 🌱 I’m currently learning Computer Science.
 - 💞️ I’m looking to collaborate on new softwares or platforms.
 - 📫 How to reach me: Insta @thiagomaiafrade